rodbergerrone/blockchain_py/README.md

 4. To add a new blockchain client, execute the command with a port that is not already used.
 E.g., python blockchain_client.py -p 8081, python blockchain_client.py -p 8082, etc.
 5. You can access the blockchain frontend and blockchain client dashboards from your browser by going to localhost:5000 and localhost:8080

-**This is just a prototype solution and need some fixing with regard to security**
+**This is just a prototype solution and need some fixing with regard to security.**